JeanNguon/angular2/README.md

 # angular2
 Migration of a Silverlight application to Angular2

-npm install: gets the dependencies
+npm install - gets the dependencies

-npm run typings install: if typings folder doesn't show up after npm install
+npm run typings install - if typings folder doesn't show up after npm install

 npm start - runs the compiler and a server at the same time, both in "watch mode"